• Home

 The History of Invitational Shootout Playoffs

-June 4, 2020 by retlaw17
+June 2, 2024 by retlaw17

-There have been six sudden death playoffs in the 26-year history of the Invitational Shootout.
+There have been six sudden death playoffs in the history of the Invitational Shootout.
 The winners of these events became legends by overcoming intense pressure under the brightest lights in tournament golf.
 The losers often spent years trying overcome the physical and emotional hardship of nearly winning the greatest two-person scramble tournament in the Midwest.

 2000 Invitational Shootout